 In This Article:

 In addition to low back pain from degenerative disc disease, other symptoms may occur that are caused by or related to the disc degeneration.
 For example:

-- Lumbar disc degeneration can also contribute to development of lumbar stenosis and/or lumbar osteoarthritis, as well as other progressive lower back conditions.
+- Lumbar disc degeneration can contribute to the development of lumbar stenosis and/or lumbar osteoarthritis, as well as other lower back conditions.